Dosirak: History

 Unlike the more formal chanhap enjoyed by the nobility, Joseon era peasants and soldiers would carry lunch in a simple woven bamboo or wood tumak box when expected to be outside the home during meal time.
 As Korea became more industrialized and the lunchboxes simplified, dosirak became the common definition of any lunchbox, used by the working classes as a quick and easy meal that could be eaten on the go.

+Dosirak in its modern form was introduced to Korea during the Japanese occupation of Korea (1910-1945).
+During that period, Korean cuisine adopted Western food and drink, as well as some Japanese food items such as bento (Japanese packed lunches) and norimaki sushi rolled in sheets of seaweed, popularized in Korea under the name of gimbap.

 Following the Korean War and post-war occupation, raw materials became scarce and cheap tin lunchboxes made from scrap metal were used to contain a simple meal of rice, banchan, and some protein.
 Parents would send their children to school with a lunch in these simple, aluminum boxes without dividers, and the food contained would invariably become jumbled together as the student travelled to school.
 During the winter, students would leave their dosirak on top of the radiator to keep them warm until lunchtime.

 As Korea became more prosperous, affluent workers and students could afford to go out to eat for lunch, the humble dosirak fell out of favor as the province of poor.
 When health conscious modern Koreans began to revisit packed lunches, they begain using the fancy divided Japanese style bento boxes to keep the meal's ingredients perfectly arranged and separate.

 The mixed up taste of old style aluminum dosirak started to come back in favor in the early 2000s as nostalgic comfort food, a memory of the innocence of youth.
 Modern pocha reintroduced the dish as a contrast to the sterile Japanese bento and fancy Michelin starred restaurants, shaken at the table to simulate the mixing that would have occurred in transit.